 South Bronx, NY

-Rivka felt abandoned as the noisy helicopters made their way to summer cottages in the Berkshires and Catskills, beachfront property at the Hamptons, Nantucket and Martha’s Vineyard; seemingly safer places with better access to local farms.
+Rivka felt abandoned as New York’s rich and powerful made their way to summer cottages in the Berkshires and Catskills, beachfront property at the Hamptons, Nantucket and Martha’s Vineyard; seemingly safer places with better access to local farms.
 The modern world had always fled to the cities but now there was a reverse course back to rural fields.
 The Midwestern states sealed off access to their borders through major highways.
+News coverage had aerial images of grid-locked traffic and abandoned automobiles.
 The governor of Indiana was rumored to have said, “Flyover Country needs to take care of her own.”

 The streets in Rivka’s neighborhood remained functional but delivery trucks had no entry access through the city’s outer limits, if they were even trying to operate business as usual—and that was a big if.
 Grocery stores in a fifteen-block radius were empty and locked.
 There was no one to ask when there might be food again, which was an answer in itself.